Key Differences of DOT 3, 4, 5.1 & 5 Brake Fluids Performance

 GLYCOL-BASED Brake Fluids

 DOT 3 Fluid utilizes glycol ether as a solvent and is a traditional brake fluid that has been commonly used in vehicles manufactured prior to the 1990s.
 It is compatible with all types of brake systems and can be used in any driving situation.
-Everything You Need to know about Dot 3 Fluid, Read this Blog.
+Everything You Need to know about Dot 3 Fluid.
+Read this Blog.

 DOT4 contains glycol ether and borate ester compounds that enhance its effectiveness in comparison to DOT 3.
 It has become the standard for cars made after 2006.
 Similar to its forerunner, it is appropriate for all types of brake systems and driving situations.
 Everything You Need to Know About Dot 4 Synthetic Brake Fluid, Read this Blog.